jan Kekan San

 Y'all [action]

-For all of these examples, the predicate is either an action or a description- that is, what the subject is doing, or what the subject is!
-Here are more examples:
+In all of these examples, the predicate is either an action or a description- either what the subject is doing, or what the subject is!
+Keep that in mind, and try to translate this sentence:

 mi jan (click for the translation!)

-Since jan (person/people) isn't clearly an action, we translate it as a description.
+Since jan (person/people) doesn't make much sense as an action, we translate it as a description.
 This sentence means "I am a person" or "We are people."

 mi is the subject, and refers to the speaker. jan is the predicate, and is either an action or description of the speaker.
 Check your understanding under the spoiler by clicking it!